 When Function Meets Focal Point | The Latest in Range Hood Design

 Home trends are constantly changing; from lighting and hardware to wall coverings and flooring, changes in decor allow us to keep our homes looking fresh.
 One trend gaining traction is the use of the range hood as a design focal point in the kitchen.
-A unique and eye-catching hood can dictate the direction of a new kitchen remodel.
+A unique and eye-catching hood can dictate the direction of your kitchen remodeling.
 Whether you want to go big and bold or small and understated, there are no shortage of ideas to match any kitchen personality.

 Decide on design

 An easy way to dive into the design of a range hood is to start with the style of hood, then choose how to incorporate and customize it.
 There are four basic styles of range hoods: undercabinet, wall mount with exposed chimney, ceiling mount, and vent insert.
 All of these range hoods serve the same purpose: to hide the venting needed to remove smoke, moisture, grease and smells from your kitchen while cooking, learn about the Bi Fold Doors.